-At the time of the interview, Derek Scruggs was the Vice President of Staunch Robots.
-Their company works with remote teams in São Paulo, Buenos Aires and the US.
-When many US companies were following the trend of outsourcing to India and Eastern Europe, Staunch Robots had the idea to outsource in South America, and thus solving the time zone challenge.
+DEREK SCRUGGS is a partner at Blue Spruce Holdings, “real estate investing made simple” (https://bluespruceholdings.com).
+He was previously CTO of ContentBLVD.
+At the time of our interview, Derek was the vice president of Staunch Robots.
+Their company worked with remote teams in Colombia and the United States.
+When many U.S. companies were following the trend of outsourcing to India and Eastern Europe, Staunch Robots had the idea to outsource in South America, thus solving the time zone challenge.
 Derek mainly works from his home office and finds that having a regular routine helps him stay on track.

 Podcast production by Podcast Monster